thiago1255/ImmersiveEngineeringFork/README.md

 # Fork Information:
 ## Planed Features:
 - Make water mill work only in river/ocean biomes.
+- Add animation to blast furnace pre-heater.
+- Add some limitations to windmill (Work only in some dimensions, need a vision to sky, etc.)
- - MAYBE make pumps and conveyors work only when with IF.
+- (MAYBE) make pumps and conveyors work only when with IF.
 - (i forget other plans lol)